-This course will explore the methods utilized by human resource practitioners to implement
+This course will explore the methods utilized by human resource practitioners to implement compensation programs, benefits, and programs that create employee engagement in organizations.
+Prerequisite: MKTG 5301.

 MARKETING

 MKTG 5101 Marketing Plan for Entrepreneurship

 The objective of this course is for the student to create the marketing plan necessary to start a new business venture.
 This course is required for the Entrepreneurship specialization of the MBA.
 Prerequisite: MKTG 5301.